“Stopping advertising to save money is like stopping your watch to save time.” - Henry Ford

 Dive Deeper: Boost Your Social Media Ad Performance

-Chapter Three: Display Ads
+Chapter Three: What are Display Ads?

 Social media ads are more of an everyman’s ad.
 It’s fairly simple to find Facebook’s Ad Manager or Twitter for Business and set up a quick ad.
 But have you ever wondered how ads in the middle of webpages or on banners and sidebars are purchased?